thanos-io/thanos/docs/components/store.md

                                  Path to YAML file that contains index cache configuration.
 See format details:
                                  https://thanos.io/tip/components/store.md/#index-cache
+      --initial-sync-retry-interval=2s
+                                 Interval between retries for the initial sync of the bucket store.
+      --initial-sync-retry-timeout=3m
+                                 Timeout for the initial sync of the bucket store.
       --log.format=logfmt        Log format to use.
 Possible options: logfmt or json.
       --log.level=info           Log filtering level.